Anastasia Bullock, PsyD

 Cooper Independent Licensed Practitioner

-Dr. Bullock is a licensed clinical psychologist specializing in health psychology Cooper University Health Care since 2017.
-Dr. Bullock provides patient care, as well as coordinates and supervises graduate students on the Behavioral Medicine consultation-liaison service.
+Dr. Bullock is a licensed clinical psychologist specializing in health psychology at Cooper University Health Care since 2017.
+Dr. Bullock provides patient care, as well as coordinates and supervises psychology postdoctoral fellows, interns, and externs on the Behavioral Medicine consultation-liaison service.
 She also holds a faculty position within Cooper Medical School at Rowan University, teaching medical students on rotation with the Behavioral Medicine team.

-Dr. Bullock is actively engaged in research within health psychology, including quality indicators of consultation-liaison psychology, trauma, and weight and eating with articles in peer-reviewed publications.
-She is a member of the Association for Psychologists in Academic Health Centers, Society of Behavioral Medicine, and American Psychological Association.
+Dr. Bullock is actively engaged in research within health psychology, including topics related to consultation-liaison psychology, trauma, and weight and eating with articles in peer-reviewed publications.
+She is a member of the New Jersey Psychological Association, Association for Psychologists in Academic Health Centers, and American Psychological Association.

 Education & Training